growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ![group1](./images/group1.png)

-Click the "Create New Group" button first, then enter group name and click the "Create" button.
+Click the "Create New Group" button first, then enter a group name and click the "Create" button.

 ![group2](./images/group2.png)